tkachukcha/tkachukcha/README.md

-## Hi, I’m Dan, a frontend developer
+## Hi, I’m Dan, a fullstack developer
 Love to code and to surf.

 I've been freelancing in the web development field as a Wordpress Developer for 5+ years.
 At this position I created html/css layouts, developed custom wordpress themes and created websites based on them, including deployment on hosting.